mario-koddenbrock/microtubule_tracking/README.md

 pip install -r requirements.txt
 ```

+NOTE: maybe need to add opencv-python install here?
+Can't have it in the requirements.txt file because of option 2...

 **Note**: µSAM is not available via pip.
 If you need µSAM for evaluation, use Option 2 (conda) instead.

 ### Option 2: Using Conda environment (Required for µSAM)